jmmcalex/orange-shine/README.md

  }
  ```
 But I figured I would be better served to just throw together a quck sqlite database.
-As far as the UI, I actually don't know how to set up a cli program and figured it would be faster for me to just whip up a minimal react app.

 # Stack
 Node/Express \